Time to overhaul Old Age Security – OAS 101

 I read a Family Finance article recently in the Financial Post that caught my eye.
 The article profiled “Philip”, a 78-year-old widower who lives well, who wants to avoid Old Age Security (OAS) clawbacks and leave some of his $1 million estate to his sons.
 Sounds like a great plan and like Philip’s health status, his income is to be admired, a healthy $79,450.
-While I’m happy for Philip’s well-being in his 70s, this article was a good reminder for me about the absurdity of our OAS program.
+While I’m happy for Philip’s well-being in his 70s, this article was a good reminder for me about the absurdity of our OAS program – in some cases.

 Old Age Security 101